noud/client-generator/README.md

 Works especially well with APIs built with the [API Platform](https://api-platform.com) framework.

+Also works with APIs built with the [InfyOmLabs Laravel Generator](https://www.infyom.com/open-source).

 ## Documentation

 The documentation of API Platform's Client Generator can be browsed [on the official website](https://api-platform.com/docs/client-generator).